Cornish nationalism: Support

-On 19 July 2007, MP Dan Rogerson welcomed the government announcement that unelected Regional Assemblies are to be scrapped and he asked the government to look again at the case for a locally accountable Cornish Assembly and Cornish Development agency, "in light of the important convergence funding from the EU".
-Cornish MP Andrew George said in July 2007 I'm optimistic that the Minister's announcement will give us the future prospects to build a strong consensus, demonstrate Cornwall's distinctiveness from the Government zone for the South West and then draw up plans so that we can decide matters for ourselves locally rather than being told by unelected quangos in Bristol and elsewhere."
+On 19 July 2007, MP Dan Rogerson welcomed the government announcement that unelected Regional Assemblies were to be scrapped and he asked the government to look again at the case for a locally accountable Cornish Assembly and Cornish Development agency, "in light of the important convergence funding from the EU".
+Cornish MP Andrew George said in July 2007, "I'm optimistic that the Minister's announcement will give us the future prospects to build a strong consensus, demonstrate Cornwall's distinctiveness from the Government zone for the South West and then draw up plans so that we can decide matters for ourselves locally rather than being told by unelected quangos in Bristol and elsewhere."
 Dan Rogerson lost his seat in the 2015 election.

-In December 2007, Cornwall Council Leader David Whalley stated "There is something inevitable about the journey to a Cornish Assembly.
+On 1 December 2007, Cornwall County Council leader David Whalley stated at the Cornish Constitutional Convention, "There is something inevitable about the journey to a Cornish Assembly.
 We are also moving forward in creating a Cornish Development Agency – we are confident that strategic planning powers will come back to us after the SW regional assembly goes."
-David Whally quit his post in 2009.
-In 2008 Cornish Liberal Democrat councillors agreed plans to create a Unitary authority for the region, abolishing the six district councils.
+David Whally resigned his post in 2009.
+In 2008 Cornish Liberal Democrat councillors agreed plans to create a unitary authority for the region, abolishing the six district councils.
 This meant that where previously there was once one elected member for every 3,000 residents, there is now one councillor for every 7,000 people.

 The unitary authority "One Cornwall" Council does however not have the same powers as the proposed Cornish Assembly.
 Westminster ruled out any extra powers for Cornwall and the South West Regional Development Agency remained in place until 2009.
 This means that Cornish Objective One money was managed from outside of Cornwall.
 There have in fact been suggestions that powers could be taken from the new Cornish unitary authority as it may struggle to cope with the extra workload inherited from the district councils.
 A premise for a single governing body for Cornwall was that the new Cornwall Council would have greater powers, being granted more responsibilities from Westminster.